nagoshiashumari/Rpg-Awesome/README.md

 RPG Awesome is a suite of 495 pictographic, rpg and fantasy themes icons for easy scalable vector graphics on websites, created and maintained by [Daniela Howe](https://github.com/nagoshiashumari) and [Ivan Montiel](http://github.com/idmontie).

+Super shoutout to [Game Icons](https://game-icons.net/) for providing a library of SVG icons that we used to create this project 🎉.

 ## Installation

 ### Bower